-D14.1 DOO - A cone is "Down or Out" - If the cone has been knocked over or the entire base ofthe cone lies outside the box marked around the cone in its undisturbed position.

-D14.2 DNF - Did Not Finish

-- D14.3 Gate The path between two cones through which the car must pass.
-Two cones, one oneach side of the course define a gate.
-Two sequential cones in a slalom define a gate. - D14.3.1 Entry Gate -The path marked by cones which establishes the required path the vehicle must take to enter the course. - D14.3.2 Exit Gate The path marked by cones which establishes the required path the vehicle must take to exit the course. - D14.4 Staging Area An area prior to the entry to an event for the purpose of gathering thosecars that are about to start. - D14.5 OC A car is "Off Course" if it does not pass through a gate in the required direction.
-Pleasereference the sections on Autocross and Endurance for further definitions of OC as applied to those events.
+- D14.1 DOO A cone is "Down or Out" If the cone has been knocked over or the entire base of the cone lies outside the box marked around the cone in its undisturbed position. - D14.2 DNF Did Not Finish - D14.3 Gate The path between two cones through which the car must pass.
+Two cones, one on each side of the course define a gate.
+Two sequential cones in a slalom define a gate. - D14.3.1 Entry Gate -The path marked by cones which establishes the required path the vehicle must take to enter the course. - D14.3.2 Exit Gate The path marked by cones which establish the required path the vehicle must take to exit the course. - D14.4 Staging Area An area prior to the entry to an event for the purpose of gathering those cars that are about to start.

+D14.5 OC - A car is "Off Course" if it does not pass through a gate in the required direction.
+Please refer to the sections on Autocross and Endurance for further definitions of OC as applied to those events.